TUDelft-MUDE/book/book/univariate_distributions/empirical.md

 :name: empirical_wind_speed_cdf
 :aspectratio: 1 / 1

 Empirical CDF derived from wind speed estimates at 10m height in Delft over the past year.
 Hover over the graph to highlight individual data points.
+Note that the wind speed is now plotted on the x-axis.
 The red vertical lines demarkate the latest wind speed estimate in Delft. [^ref]
 ````

 [^density]: Happily, in most coding languages, the algorithm to compute the pdf is already implemented and we just need to plot a histogram selecting the option to show us the densities.